LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Several of the editors you will see do not have a graphical user interface (GUI).
 Although the ability to use a mouse is comfortable and familiar, don't discount the console editors!
 Despite their learning curves, many experienced programmers still prefer console editors due to their speed, stability, and convenience.
-Knowing a console editor is also handy in situations where you need to edit files on a machine halfway around the globe[^globe]!
+Knowing a console editor is also handy in situations where you need to edit files on a machine halfway around the globe![^globe]

 **Note:** This chapter focuses on text editors; integrated development environments will be discussed later in the semester.
 Even if you prefer to use an IDE for development, you will still run into situations where a simple text editor is more convenient to use.